MrHuntix/jsonParser/README.md

 # jsonParser
 A json parser that generates an appropriate equation as described in a json file.

+Could not achieve the second goal i.e.
+Transform the expression so that you have ‘x’ on one side , and all the operations on the other side.
+In this example, a transformed expression can be: x = (21 − 1) / 10
+You should then print this simplified expression

 REQUIRES SYMPY:
 pip install sympy